netserf/netsig-presentation-netbox-for-newbies/README.md

 - `slides/`: [PDF presentation](slides/NetBox-The-Network-Source-of-Truth.pdf) (coming soon!)
 - `data/`: Data imports for NetBox demo
-- `scripts/`: Scripts and configurations used in the NetBox demo (coming soon!)
+- `scripts/`: Scripts and configurations used in the NetBox demo

 ## 👥 Who is this for?